Hot Water: Pressure to move Tokyo Olympics open-water venue

 Water temperatures in the venue this summer were very warm, climbing one day to 30.5 Celsius (86.9 Fahrenheit).
 That’s barely under the limit of 31C (87.8F) set by swimming’s world governing body FINA.
 The temperatures were consistently in the 29C-30C (84F-86F) range.

-FINA rules specify that the race will be shortened or canceled if temperatures go over the limit.
+FINA rules specify that the race will be shortened or cancelled if temperatures go over the limit.

-FINA rules read: “All open-water swims’ alternative plans should be made in case environmental factors make the swim unsafe forcing it to be canceled or curtailed.”
+FINA rules read: “All open-water swims’ alternative plans should be made in case environmental factors make the swim unsafe forcing it to be cancelled or curtailed.”

 Kase added.
 “We would like to push for a viable back-up plan.
 The straightforward answer is that we are not comfortable with the Odaiba venue.”